ethangclark/r2v/README.md

 })
 ```

-If you change a function on an state, it will no longer function as a method after it's been changed, and so it won't be allowed to update state.
+If you change a function on an state, it will no longer function as a `Method` after it's been changed, and so it won't be allowed to update state.
 (If this is a problem for your use case, create an issue and we can assess whether we want to add support for this ability.)
 A valid use-case for changing a function is if you want to prevent something being transformed into an state (say, a particularly massive object) for performance reasons, but still want Reactions to occur when the _reference_ to that object change.
 Here's an example:

 ```tsx
 const state = State('boxExample', {